Air transports of heads of state and government: North Macedonia

-The government of the Republic of North Macedonia operated a Learjet 25B and a Learjet 60 in 2015.
+The government of North Macedonia operated a Learjet 25B and a Learjet 60 in 2015.
+The planes use their registrations as callsigns.

 Norway

-The air transport of the King and Prime Minister of Norway is mostly handled by commercial airliners with the VIPs travelling as normal passengers.
+The air transport of the King and Prime Minister of Norway is mostly handled by commercial airliners with the VIPs travelling in business or first class.
 However, the Norwegian government will charter small private jets for government ministers when needed.
-The Royal Norwegian Air Force 717 Squadron at Rygge Air Station also maintain one Dassault Falcon 20 (5–9 passengers) for VIP-transport of the royal family, ministers and armed forces senior staff.
+The Royal Norwegian Air Force 717 Squadron at Rygge Air Station formerly maintained one Dassault Falcon 20 (5–9 passengers) for VIP transport of the royal family, ministers and armed forces senior staff.
+This plane flew under regular Norwegian Air Force callsigns, albeit with some changes.